jreisinger/checkip/README.md

 * ASN using [iptoasn](https://iptoasn.com/) API.
 * DNS name using [net.LookupAddr](https://golang.org/pkg/net/#LookupAddr).
 * Confidence score that the IP address is malicious using [Abuse IP DB](https://www.abuseipdb.com).
 You need to [register](https://www.abuseipdb.com/register?plan=free) to get the API key (it's free).
+* Voting about whether the IP address is malicious or not using [ThreatCrowd](https://www.threatcrowd.org/).

 ## Installation